 A data packet can be read from the OUT FIFO when the USBCSOL.OUTPKT RDY bit is 1.
 An interrupt will be generated when this occurs, if enabled.
 The size of the data packet is kept in the USBCNTH: USBCNTL registers.
-Note that this value is only valid when USBCSOL.OUTPKT RDY=1.
+Note that valid this is only USBCSOL.OUTPKT RDY=1.
 When the data packet has been read from the OUT FIFO, the USBCSOL.OUTPKT RDY bit must be cleared.
 If double buffering is enabled there may be two data packets in the FIFO.
-If another data packet is ready when the USBCSOL.OUTPKT_RDY bit is cleared the USBCSOL.OUTPKT_RDY bit will be asserted immediately and an interrupt will be generated (if enabled) to signal that a new data packet has been received.
+If another data ready when the packet is USBCSOL.OUTPKT RDY bit is cleared the USBCSOL.OUTPKT RDY bit will be asserted immediately and an interrupt will be generated (if enabled) to signal that a new data packet has been received.
 The USBCSOL.FIFO_FULL bit will be set when there are two data packets in the OUT FIFO.

 The AutoClear feature is supported for OUT endpoints.
-When enabled, the USBCSOL.OUTPKT RDY bit is cleared automatically when USBMAXO bytes have been read from the OUT FIFO.
-The AutoClear feature enabled is bv setting USBCSOH.AUTOCLEAR=1.
+When enabled. the USBCSOL.OUTPKT RDY bit is cleared automatically when USBMAXO bytes have been read from the OUT FIFO.
+The AutoClear feature is enabled by setting USBCSOH.AUTOCLEAR=1.
 The AutoClear feature can be used to reduce the time the data packet occupies the OUT FIFO buffer and is typically used for bulk endpoints.